 Dealing with the older-style NTE5 sockets can be very fiddly!
 Attachment of multiple extension wires to the front detachable panel means accidental disconnection in some cases.
 The screws can be lost!
 Strangely, there’s only one point of connection for extensions on the new filtered face plate.
 It’s of a push-down “cam-lock” type.
 Cramming in lots of wires is not possible – they will need to be jointed elsewhere.
 Good!

 Well, at least I hope so!
 Taking a filtered face plate apart reveals a complex set of filters.

 Compare and contrast with the classic cheapie “dangle-filter” (on the right).
 Hopefully, this means more advanced filtration of noise, hence faster broadband.
 Apparently, it’s optimised for the fastest Openreach copper product.
 This is fibre to the cabinet (FTTC) VDSL.
 I have seen this perform at almost 60Mb download.
 Astonishing!

 It seems like Openreach want to get users to install the BT Openreach New NTE5C Master Socket themselves!
 For this reason, the wiring terminations are the “cam lock” type.

 Simply poke wire in, and press down the lock.
 Done!
 You won’t even need a screwdriver for the front cover – it simply clips on (but not very well – more of this later.)

 There seems to be a bit more inside the casing to route cables.
 Lack of space was a frequent problem with the older ones.

 There’s an “A” and a “B” for a Remote Broadband Socket!

-You can connect a socket dedicated to your broadband hub via a spare “A and B pin, effectively delivering just what comes fresh into your house to another point.
+You can connect a socket dedicated to your broadband hub via a spare “A and B pin, effectively delivering a filtered broadband supply to wherever you need it.
 This is before it gets chance to pick up interference from other devices.
 More about setting up a separate secondary data-only socket here

 What’s Not So Good.